jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - Edit section
   - Undo section
   - Build section
-# MarkdownCode > components > body > horizontal splitter
-- The horizontal splitter manages the layout of 2 child components, allowing users to resize the panels above and below it.
-- The horizontal-splitter component has the following properties:
-  - top: the component placed at the top
-  - bottom: the component placed at the bottom
-  - position: the height assigned to the bottom component
-  - onPositionChanged: a callback function called when the position value needs to be updated.
-It takes one parameter: the new value for position (number)
-- The splitter includes a div component of 8 pixels height between the top and bottom components.
-When the user drags this bar, the onPositionChanged callback is triggered (if provided) with the new position value.
-# MarkdownCode > components > body > vertical splitter
-- The vertical splitter manages the layout of two child components, allowing users to adjust the width of the left panel while simultaneously changing the size of the right panel.
-- The vertical-splitter component has the following properties:
-  - left: the component placed on the left side
-  - right: the component placed on the right side
-  - position: the width assigned to the left component
-  - onPositionChanged: a callback function that updates the position value.
-It takes one parameter: the new position value (number)
-- The splitter includes a div component of 8 pixels width between the left and right components.
-When the user drags this bar, the onPositionChanged callback is triggered (if provided) with the new position value.
 # MarkdownCode > components > toolbar > format
 - The format-tab component is a wrapper that arranges its children in a row.
 - Child components of the format-tab component include: